 We are interested to hear from providers who could offer opportunities relevant to students’ progression and information on the full range of education and training options available at each transition point, technical education qualifications and apprenticeships opportunities.

-A provider wishing to request access should contact Philippa Shaw, our Education Enrichment Co-ordinator.
+A provider wishing to request access should contact Alice Seller, our Education Enrichment Co-ordinator.

 Alternatively, contact Nick Berman, the Head of Education Enrichment at Future Academies.

 As part of the school’s Careers Programme, providers will have the opportunity to come into school to speak to students, and their parents or carers.
 The school will set up the main hall, classrooms or private as meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 Arrangements must be discussed and agreed in advance of the visit with the Education Enrichment Co-ordinator or a member of the school team.

 Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Office.